-Introduced in the late 1980s, swaps are a relatively new type of derivatives.
-Even though relatively new, their simplicity coupled with their extensive applications, makes them one of the most frequently traded financial contracts in the world.
+Introduced in the late 1980s, swaps are a relatively new type of derivative.
+Even though relatively new, their simplicity, coupled with their extensive applications, makes them one of the most frequently traded financial contracts.

 Types of Swaps

-Modern financial markets employ a wide selection of swaps suitable for different purposes.
+Modern financial markets employ a wide selection of such derivatives, suitable for different purposes.
 The most popular types include:

-Counterparties agree to exchange one stream of future interest payments for another based on a predetermined notional principal amount.
-Generally, the interest rate swaps involve the exchange of a fixed interest rate for a floating interest rate.
+Counterparties agree to exchange one stream of future interest payments for another, based on a predetermined notional principal amount.
+Generally, interest rate swaps involve the exchange of a fixed interest rate for a floating interest rate.

 Counterparties exchange the principal amount and interest payments denominated in different currencies.
-Currency swaps are often used to hedge a position against currency exchange rates fluctuations.
+These contracts swaps are often used to hedge another investment position against currency exchange rate fluctuations.

-It is designed to exchange floating cash flows that are based on a commodity’s spot price for fixed cash flows determined by a pre-agreed fixed price of a commodity.
+These derivatives are designed to exchange floating cash flows that are based on a commodity’s spot price for fixed cash flows determined by a pre-agreed price of a commodity.
 Despite its name, commodity swaps do not involve the exchange of the actual commodity.

-It provides insurance from the default of a debt instrument.
+A CDS provides insurance from the default of a debt instrument.
 The buyer of a swap transfers to the seller the premium payments.
-In case of the asset default, the seller will reimburse the buyer the face value of the defaulted asset, while the asset will be transferred from the buyer to the seller.
-Credit default swaps are notorious due to their impact on the 2008 Global Financial Crisis.
+In case the asset defaults, the seller will reimburse the buyer the face value of the defaulted asset, while the asset will be transferred from the buyer to the seller.
+Credit default swaps became somewhat notorious due to their impact on the 2008 Global Financial Crisis.